Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Problem formulation and main results

-The first term in the above cost functional captures the {\sl instantaneous trading costs}; the second captures the costs from {\sl transient price impact}; the third captures {\sl market risk} where the adapted and non-negative process $\lambda = \{\lambda_t\}_{t\in [0;T]}$ specifies the degree of risk.
-If full liquidation is required ($N= \infty$), the fourth term should formally be read as $+\infty \mathbbm 1_{\{X^\xi_T \neq 0\}}$ with the convention that $0 \cdot \infty = 0$.
+The first term in the above cost functional captures the {\sl instantaneous trading costs}; the second captures the costs from {\sl transient price impact}; the third captures {\sl market risk} where the adapted and non-negative process $\lambda = \{\lambda_t\}_{t\in [0,T]}$ specifies the degree of risk.
+If full liquidation is required ($N=\infty$), the fourth term should formally be read as $+\infty \mathbbm 1_{\{X^\xi_T \neq 0\}}$ with the convention $0 \cdot \infty = 0$.
+The case $N=\infty$ captures the case where full liquidation is required; this case is analyzed in \cite{graewe_horst}.
+The case $\gamma + 1 \leq N < \infty$ is analyzed in \cite{horst_xia}.
 The fifth term captures an additional loss in book value of the remaining shares.
 It drops out of the cost function if $N = \infty$; see \cite{graewe_horst,horst_xia} for further details on the impact costs and cost coefficients.

 It has been shown in \cite{graewe_horst,horst_xia} that the optimization problem